UK govt to work closely with banks on mortgages after rates jump | Business

 British finance minister Kwasi Kwarteng told banks on Thursday his department would work closely with the financial sector on mortgage lending, the Treasury said, after market turmoil following his mini-budget led to higher mortgage rates.
 The budget last month caused wild swings in the sterling funding markets, which determine what mortgage rates lenders offer to homeowners, as investors fretted over how the government would fund its plans.

-Kwarteng was also asked by lenders to extend the government’s mortgage guarantee scheme – which offers government underwriting for 5% deposit mortgages and which is due to expire at the end of the year. ($1 = 0.8910 pounds)
+Kwarteng was asked by lenders to extend the government's mortgage guarantee scheme – which offers government underwriting for 5% deposit mortgages and which is due to expire at the end of the year.
+A second source familiar with the discussions said the Treasury had indicated it would look into it. ($1 = 0.8910 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)